2018-2019 Dress Code

 - Shorts must be within 6 inches of the top of the knee; skirts must be within 2 inches of the top of the knee.
 Slits in skirts may not extend more than 2 inches from the top of the knee.
 Opaque tights or leggings must be worn with any skirt that might appear shorter than the dress code allows.

 - Athletic shorts, exercise pants, biking pants, workout pants, and spandex may be worn at the discretion of the instructor for PE, strength and conditioning, yoga, dance, and athletic practice, but are not appropriate for school.
-Yoga pants are acceptable as long as they are moderate-to-loose fitting and opaque.
-Leggings/tights may not be worn without a tunic-length top that covers both the front and the back.
+Yoga pants are acceptable as long as they are moderate-to-loose fitting and opaque and leggings may be worn.

 - Writing on clothing must be appropriate for the SMA environment.
 No writing, logos, or designs are allowed on the seat of shorts, pants, sweats etc.